We use cookies

 Image of a woman in a blue top standing outside.
 She has glasses and is smiling.
 Behind her are some plants.

-Kirsty Lewin
+Kirsty Lewin (she/her)

 Kirsty specialises in multi-partner programmes.

-Kirsty Lewin
+Kirsty Lewin (she/her)

 Kirsty has worked in the environmental and sustainability sector for most of her career, starting in New Zealand before returning to the UK.
 She has experience in the public, private and voluntary sectors, and a particular interest in the relationship between local community aspirations and national policy.
 She has a strong understanding of community activities that are led and delivered by volunteers.